Sai-VSA/Love-Letters/README.md

 - As a user, I want to see the discard pile.
 - As a user, I want to be able to add cards from hand to the discard pile.
 - As a user, I want to see the amount of cards left in deck.
+- As a user, I want to be able save game state to the file.
+- As a user, I want to be able to continue the game again from file.